FredKSchott/snowpack/www/_template/guides/react.md

 <div class="frame"><img src="/img/guides/react/hmr.gif" alt="GIF showing code side by side with the app.
 A change in made to App.jsx and it shows immediately when the file is changed.
 The counter keeps counting uninterrupted." class="screenshot"/></div>

-The counter on the page still resets to 0, even though the page itself hasn't fully refreshed.
-This can be annoying if you're trying to debug state.
-React Fast Refresh solves this.
+HMR can save you time on its own, but you may notice in the example above that the counter on the page still resets to 0.
+This can slow down your development, especially when you're trying to debug a specific component state problem.
+Lets enable Fast Refresh to preserve component state across updates.

-Installing a plugin involves installing the module and then enabling it in the Snowpack configuration file.

-Install the module first by running.
+To enable Fast Refresh, we'll need to install the `@snowpack/plugin-react-refresh` package.
+This package is a Snowpack plugin, which you can use to enhance or customize Snowpack with all sorts of new behaviors.
+To start, install the package in your project:

 ```bash
 npm install @snowpack/plugin-react-refresh --save-dev
 ```

-To enable it head to `snowpack-config.js` and add it to the array of plugins
+Once installed, you'll need to add the plugin to your Snowpack configuration file so that Snowpack knows to use it:

 ```diff
   module.exports = {